visprax/PyProjects/28-crawler/README.md

 object.
 To actually make the code block to run we have to use the facilities the `asyncio` module provides, such as `await` keyword, or `asyncio.gather` function.

-`await` keyword can only be used inside a coroutine definition, it is used usually in expressions such as `r = await C`, it takes a single parameter and whenever event loop sees it fit, it will return a value and will be assigned to r.
+`await` keyword can only be used inside a coroutine definition (also `async for` and `async with`, more on them later), it is usually used in expressions such as `r = await C`, it takes a single parameter and whenever event loop sees it fit, it will return a value and will be assigned to r.

 We say a coroutine object is *awaitable*, meaning that it can be used in an `await` statement.
 Many asyncio APIs are designed to accept awaitables.
 Apart from coroutines, there are two other main types